-As we mentioned in this blog post, we sent out a survey to our database at the end of last year.
-We compiled all of our findings and recommendations in a free guide here, but in this post, we wanted to explore one area in detail: how refreshing your website can impact your online fundraising efforts.
+We sent out a survey to our database at the end of last year.
+We compiled all of our findings and recommendations in this free guide to online fundraising, but in this post, we wanted to explore one area in detail: how refreshing your website can impact your online fundraising efforts.

 Of the 1,200 nonprofit professionals surveyed, an overwhelming amount said they wanted to improve the fundraising experience on their website.
 If you’re also looking to build or refresh your website this year, think about how you want your donors to experience your organization online.
 You’ll want to make sure the site offers compelling content and is easy to use.
 The following steps will help you do just that.